SpikeInterface/spikeinterface/doc/quality_metrics/l_ratio.rst

     .. autofunction:: l_ratio

-A well separated unit should have a low L-ratio \cite{Schmitzer-Torbert2004}.
+A well separated unit should have a low L-ratio (Schmitzer-Torbert_ et al.).
-Since this metric identifies unit separation, a high value indicates a highly contaminated unit (type I error) \cite{Schmitzer-Torbert2004}.
+Since this metric identifies unit separation, a high value indicates a highly contaminated unit (type I error) (Schmitzer-Torbert_ et al.).
-Jackson et al. suggests that this measure is also correlated with type II errors (although more strongly with type I errors) \cite{Jackson2005}.
+Jackson et al. suggests that this measure is also correlated with type II errors (although more strongly with type I errors) (Jackson_ et al.).

 Literature
 ----------

-Introduced by [Schmitzer-Torbert]_.
+Introduced by Schmitzer-Torbert_ et al..
-Early discussion and comparison with isolation distance by [Jackson]_.
+Early discussion and comparison with isolation distance by Jackson_ et al..

 Citations
 ---------

 ..
 [Schmitzer-Torbert]  Schmitzer-Torbert, Neil, and A. David Redish.
 “Neuronal Activity in the Rodent Dorsal Striatum in Sequential Navigation: Separation of Spatial and Reward Responses on the Multiple T Task.”
 Journal of neurophysiology 91.5 (2004): 2259–2272.
 Web.
 ..
-[Jackson] Schmitzer-Torbert, N et al. “Quantitative Measures of Cluster Quality for Use in Extracellular Recordings.”
+[Jackson] Jadin Jackson, Neil Schmitzer-Torbert, K.D.
+Harris, and A.D.
+Redish.
+“Quantitative Measures of Cluster Quality for Use in Extracellular Recordings.”
 Neuroscience 131.1 (2005): 1–11.
 Web.